cocomorris/signatories/README.md

 ## Signature File Format

-A signature file should contain your full name (required), date of signing (required), and optionally a personal homepage (such as a GitHub or Twitter) and a quick professional profile.
+A signature file should contain your full name (required), date of signing (required), and optionally a personal homepage (such as a GitHub page or Twitter account) and a quick professional profile.

 ```JSON
 {